-Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be \$300,000 (2022 \$280,000), based on approximately 1.5% of total assets.
+Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be \$250,000 (2023 \$300,000), based on approximately 1.3% of total assets.

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
-Performance materiality was set at 70% of materiality for the financial statements as a whole, which equates to \$210,000 (2022: \$195,000).
+We determined performance materiality to be \$175,000 (2023 \$210,000).